 |

-Little Ninjas Karate - Summer 1 Karate techniques incorporated with essential motor skills for 3&4 year olds.
+Karate Little Ninjas - W/S - Session 1 Karate techniques incorporated with essential motor skills for 3-4 year old’s.
 The curriculum includes balance, memory, team work, coordination, focus, and other age specific skills training.
 Often young children want to do what the big kids do but don’t have the essential motor skills.
 This class teaches those while building self-esteem and respect for self and others.
 This class teaches those while building self-esteem and respect for self and others through the art of Cheezic Tang Soo Do.

 |